 1. You Sense Your Partner Getting Cranky

 How to effectively give them space?
-"Don't take it personally," says Winter.
-"It doesn't mean your partner doesn't love you.
-If you think about it, you probably get cranky as well when you haven't been able to take care of yourself."
+"Don't take it personally," Winter says.
+"It doesn't mean your partner doesn't love you."

 2. Your Partner Starts Arguments For No Reason

-"I've seen individuals create a fight (for no good reason) just as an excuse to get away from a partner who's engulfing them," says Winter.
+"I've seen individuals create a fight (for no good reason) just as an excuse to get away from a partner who's engulfing them," Winter says.
 "That's your signal to back off and give your mate some space."

 How to effectively give them space?
 Again, Winter says you can't take it personally.
 "It doesn't mean you're a bore, nor does it mean they're losing interest.
-They simply need some 'me time'."
+They simply need some 'me time'," Winter says.

 3. Your Partner Goes Along With Everything